Hamburg & Lübeck – Northern Germany and the Baltic Coast

 You will have plenty of time to do some sightseeing in Hamburg and explore various parts of this diverse and picturesque city.
 Take a stroll around the port and fish market area, see the historic old town with the famous Chile House and the districts of St. Pauli and the Reeperbahn.
 The gothic artichecture in inner Alster through the locks of the city hall out on to the River Elbe have been influential in Hamburg’s development.
 Hamburg has a great deal to offer, and you will be able to find something that suits everyone!

-This charming and historical city with its medieval passages and courtyards carry all the hallmarks of her Hanseatic past and fully deserves its status as a UNESCO World Heritage site.
+The charming and historical city of Lübeck with its medieval passages and courtyards carry all the hallmarks of her Hanseatic past and fully deserves its status as a UNESCO World Heritage site.
 Enjoy looking at the seven towers and the iconic Holsten Gate and sample some of Lübeck’s famous marzipan or ‘white gold’.
 If you are particularly interested in marzipan, then you can choose to visit the Niederegger Marzipan Salon for a demonstration.
 Also, you can choose to take a drive to the chic and stunning coastal resort of Travemünde overlooking the Baltic Sea.

 Dates